 Online tests will be administered at two different points during the course.
-Each will primarily reflect the content and concepts developed during prior class sessions.
-These will be administered using MasteringChemistry.
-Tests will be available during specific blocks of time outside of the synchronous sessions and will be timed so that you have a specific amount of time once you have opened the test to complete it.
+These will be administered using Mastering Chemistry.
+Tests will be available during specific blocks of time and will be timed so that you have a specific amount of time once you have opened the test to complete it.

 The Final Exam will be online and is designed to assess students comprehensive knowledge of concepts developed during the work of the entire semester.
 It will be administered using MasteringChemistry.
-The final exam will be available during a specific block of time outside of the synchronous sessions and will be timed so that you have a specific amount of time once you have opened the exam to complete it.
+The final exam will be available during a specific block of time and will be timed so that you have a specific amount of time once you have opened the exam to complete it.